The Elusive Shoebill Stork Facts: Size, Habitat, Photos & Videos

 In addition to bill clattering, shoebills also produce other vocalizations, including grunts and croaks.
 These sounds can vary depending on the bird’s mood or situation, serving as a form of communication between mates or signaling alarm when threatened.

-Best months of the year for seeing the Shoebill stork
+Best months of the year for seeing the Shoebill Stork

 Shoebill storks in Uganda and Rwanda can be sighted all year round, but if you desire to see their beautiful chicks, then you should consider visiting the mentioned Areas (Mabamba, Murchison, and others) during the wet season because it’s the climax of their breeding.